Singita’s 100-year purpose is to preserve and protect large areas of African wilderness for future generations.

 Singita Sabi Sand / Kruger National Park

 Through the Singita Holistic Early Childhood Development Support programme, children are supported to fully develop in physical, cognitive, psychological and social domains.
-Principals, teachers and parents receive valuable training and and the ECD Resource Drive, made possible by donations from Singita guests, provides the books, educational toys, creative arts and fantasy kits, and outdoor and indoor equipment needed to make each classroom a centre of excellence where children make great strides towards reaching full potential.
+Principals, teachers and parents receive valuable training and the ECD Resource Drive, made possible by donations from Singita guests, provides the books, educational toys, creative arts and fantasy kits, and outdoor and indoor equipment needed to make each classroom a centre of excellence where children make great strides towards reaching full potential.

 Local Community Partnerships